Semiparametric Single-Index Estimation for Average Treatment Effects: Estimation

 Letting $\widehat{g}_{k}(\cdot):= \sum_{j=1}^{k} \hat{c}_{j} h_{j}(\cdot)$, we have an estimator of the propensity score function: \be \widehat{\pi}(X) := \Lambda \big ( \widehat{g}_{k}(X^{\prime}\hat{\theta}) \big ). \ee

-Our estimation approach for the propensity score is based on \cite{Dong2018} that investigate a semi-parametric single-index model where the link function is allowed to be unbounded and has unbounded support.
-The link function is regarded as a point in an infinitely many dimensional function space and the index parameter and the link function can be estimated simultaneously from an optimization with the constraint of identification condition for the index parameter.
+Our propensity score estimation method is grounded in the work of \cite{Dong2018}, which explores a semi-parametric single-index model wherein the link function is permitted to be unbounded and possess unbounded support.
+In this model, the link function is treated as a point in an infinitely-dimensional function space, and both the index parameter and link function can be estimated simultaneously through an optimization process, subject to the identification condition constraint for the index parameter.

 While the least squares approach in \cite{Dong2018} is prevalent, it may not consistently produce efficient estimates, particularly when the underlying linear regression assumptions are not met.
 Our maximum likelihood estimation (MLE) approach offers several benefits, including a more versatile estimation framework suitable for various statistical models, encompassing those with non-normal error distributions.
 This adaptability enables the accommodation of different propensity score model types.
 Moreover, the MLE method boasts favorable asymptotic properties, resulting in more efficient propensity score function estimation, especially in large samples.
 Our approach can also be expanded to include prior knowledge through Bayesian estimation techniques, further enhancing efficiency and robustness.

 Our estimator has nice finite sample properties.
 First, compared with a parametric approach, such as probit and logit, our propensity score estimator is more flexible and less prone to misspecification.
 Second, the estimator can be used for cases with multiple regressors and avoids the curse of dimensionality commonly encountered in nonparametric methods \citep[e.g.,][]{hahn1998a,hirano2003a}.
 Finally, we do not impose any distributional assumptions on the covariates by including continuous, discrete, and categorical variables.